Wermom Health2026-05-26

 Errors found post-publication are corrected with a visible 'updated [date]' note explaining what changed.
 We don't silently revise.
 Major corrections trigger an email to anyone who cited the original.

-When the Wermom medical advisor team reviews these patterns, the question they ask first is whether the trend is improving, plateauing, or worsening.
+When we evidence-check these patterns against AAP & NHS guidance, the question they ask first is whether the trend is improving, plateauing, or worsening.
 Improving = wait.
 Plateauing or worsening past the expected window = call.
 This trajectory framing reduces both unnecessary visits and dangerous delays.

 Wermom's editorial position on this is simple: cite the evidence, acknowledge the variation, and trust parents to make informed decisions.
 Where the research is uncertain, we say so.
 Where Wermom's user data adds context, we share it.
-This is the framework you'll find applied across our entire content library — see our 16 medical advisors for the broader approach.
+This is the framework you'll find applied across our entire content library — see Wermom's editorial standards for the broader approach.

 Why parents should trust us